Audience

 - approve the use of generic accounts based on a documented business case which includes a risk assessment, benefits, costs and alternative options.
 The use of generic account/s should be kept to a minimum with strict and proper procedures for use

 - ensure the user access application forms include a privacy collection statement that indicates how personal information collected will be used and protected.
-See the Personal information guideline for information on privacy statements
+See the Privacy statements OnePortal web page (DoE employees only) for more information

 - protect the identities of users, including students enrolled in schools who have become subject to legal orders, in such a way that only authorised employees (e.g. principal or delegate) have access.